-On February 14, 2020, the Board adopted an amendment and restatement of the STIP (the "2020 Amended and Restated STIP") and the LTIP (the "2020 Amended and Restated LTIP").
-Upon adoption by the Board, each of the 2020 Amended and Restated STIP and the 2020 Amended and Restated LTIP became effective for the performance periods beginning January 1, 2020.
-Among other changes, with the goal of further aligning our executive officers' compensation with the interests of our shareholders, the 2020 Amended and Restated STIP and the 2020 Amended and Restated LTIP shifted award opportunities from the short-term plan to the long-term plan in order to increase the portion of our executive compensation that is subject to long-term performance.
-For 2020, our executive compensation program primarily consisted of base salary, our short-term incentive plan (the "STIP") and our long-term incentive plan (the "LTIP").
-The STIP for 2020 consisted solely of a cash component.
+In 2020, the Compensation Committee made a number of changes to the executive compensation program, most notably making adjustments to place a larger emphasis towards the long-term incentive plan ("LTIP") and multi-year performance and away from the short-term incentive plan ("STIP") and short-term performance.
+In February 2020, the Board amended and restated the STIP and the LTIP (the "Current LTIP").
+Upon adoption by the Board, each of the STIP and the Current LTIP became effective for the performance periods beginning January 1, 2020.
+Among other changes, with the goal of further aligning our executive officers' compensation with the interests of our shareholders, the STIP and the Current LTIP shifted award opportunities from the short-term plan to the long-term plan in order to increase the portion of our executive compensation that is subject to long-term performance.

+For 2021, our executive compensation program primarily consisted of base salary, our STIP and our LTIP.
+The STIP for 2021 consisted solely of a cash component.
 The LTIP consisted of awards of unrestricted shares and restricted shares.
-Additionally, pursuant to the short-term incentive plan for performance periods prior to 2020, 50% of any STIP award was awarded in restricted shares which were subject to a ratable vesting schedule that runs for three years from the January 1 following completion of the one-year performance period.
-The awards under the 2019 STIP were accounted for and granted in February 2020.
-The additional components of our executive compensation program are described below under "- Other Executive Compensation Components."
+Additionally, pursuant to the STIP for performance periods prior to 2020, 50% of any STIP award was awarded in restricted shares which were subject to a ratable vesting schedule that ran for three years from the January 1 following completion of the one-year performance period.
+The additional components of our executive compensation program are described below under "Other Executive Compensation Components."